-In Flagstaff, there are a lack of accessible vehicles for TNCs and taxi companies.
+In Flagstaff, there is limited access to accessible vehicles for TNCs and taxi companies.
 Mountain Lift could fill in the ADA trips, however this can be an issue for the Late-Night program since paratransit is not running during those hours.
 Valley Regional Transit in Idaho partnered with Non-Emergency Medical Transportation (NEMT) providers since no taxi companies had ADA vehicles.
-This could be an option in Flagstaff to help address ADA requirements during hours when paratransit is not operating.
+This could be an option in Flagstaff to help address ADA requirements during hours when paratransit is not operating but needs to be addressed prior to implementation.